just-the-docs/just-the-docs/processes/EOM.md

 Under this checklist, we allot 1-on-1’s with your manager, rating of OKRs of the month, and start drafting for next month’s OKRs.

-* Book a 1-on-1 with your manager for the coming month using their Calendly link
+* Book a 1-on-1 with your manager for the coming month using their Calendly link.
-* Review and rate your OKRs from last month on Eightmeters
+* Review and rate your OKRs from last month on Eightmeters.
-* Think about, and draft, at least two OKRs on Eightmeters for the upcoming month
+* Think about, and draft, at least two OKRs on Eightmeters for the upcoming month.

 ## Twice Annually

 Doing self-evaluation and setting up personal learning goals twice a year gives us insight into whether the team is rowing in the same direction to move the company forward.

-* Self-Evaluation - assess your performance based on [these evaluation questions](https://countable-web.github.io/ops/peopleops/evaluation/EVALUATION/#evaluation-questions-by-job-level) by job level
+* Self-Evaluation - assess your performance based on [these evaluation questions](https://countable-web.github.io/ops/peopleops/evaluation/EVALUATION/#evaluation-questions-by-job-level) by job level.
-* Learning Goals - set three objectives for team tools/methodologies you want to learn more about
+* Learning Goals - set three objectives for team tools/methodologies you want to learn more about.